expipiplus1/vulkan/generate/readme.md

 - Should wrap the function pointers in VkAllocationCallbacks

+- Implement sibling vectors
   - The names for sibling vector members could be improved

+- Pattern synonyms for struct aliases